 The HOA hired a tree service to enter the property and remove the debris.
 The Pipers sued the Board Director and the tree service for entering their property.
 The HOA filed a counterclaim against The Pipers for attorney fees and past due assessments.

-When attorneys Elmore and Jacuk completed their arguments in the three cases, the Court ruled that:
+When KSN attorneys completed their arguments in the three cases, the Court ruled that:

 - The HOA did indeed have the authority to enter upon the property to correct the covenant violation; and